Boogaerdtth/Python-Superpyy/README.md

 - Show your profit
 - Show your product with expiring dates
 - Export all the different reports to new .csv files
+- Export the inventory to a PDF file

 * * *